google-pay/google-pay-button/README.md

   <tr>
     <td><p>onPaymentDataChanged</p></td>
     <td>
       <p>Invoked when payment the user changes payment data options including payment method, shipping details, and contact details.
-This callback can be used to dynamically update `transactionInfo` when payment details, shipping address, or shipping options change.</p>
+This callback can be used to dynamically update <code>transactionInfo</code> when payment details, shipping address, or shipping options change.</p>
       <p>See <a href="https://developers.google.com/pay/api/web/reference/client#onPaymentDataChanged">payment data changed reference</a> for more information.</p>
     </td>
   </tr>